suhail-n/ruby-dungeon/README.md

 # Ruby Dungeon

-> a simple dungeon board game created with ruby for the purpose of learnign the language
+> a simple dungeon board game created with ruby for the purpose of trying the language

 ## Starting the Game